 They display sexual dimorphism with males being larger than females.
 Their fur is relatively long.
 On the back it is coloured brick red, bright orange, reddish brown or yellowish brown.
 On the underside, on the bottom of the legs and the rear the fur is light grey, yellow or light orange.
 The face and nose are bright red or pink.
 Around the neck is a collar of cream fur.
 The tops of the legs have a light brown spot.
 At the edges of the face are a grey spot and the top of the head is a similar colour to their back.

-Both sexes have a pot belly and some the monkeys have webbed toes.
+Both sexes have a pot belly and some of them have webbed toes.

 Most proboscis monkey colonies live by the coast and along the inland rivers.
 They can be found in mangrove swamps, coastal mangroves, riverine forests and lowland forests.
 Most of their time is spent in the canopy.
 As these habitats are rare each bit that is deforested is a massive hit to the proboscis monkey populations.